Louis Armstrong's music still enchants today

 Throughout the recordings – some of which include arguments with Lucille, his fourth wife and a dancer at the legendary Cotton Club in Harlem – you hear in his voice what can only be described as the sound of the enjoyment of simply being alive.
 (Even if that voice is enjoying getting a rise out of his wife!)

-Louis mentions that he thinks of his neighborhood when he sings “What A Wonderful World.”
+Louis mentions that he thinks of his neighborhood when he sings “.”
 As you look out his window, it’s easy to see the neighborhood and his house – filled with kids as they both were – reflected in his version of the song.

 Much can be said and has been said about Louis Armstrong and his music.
 The best thing to do is just listen; notice the first few notes of this song: